A GIANT IS GONEHow, oh how, will we ever replace Robert Hughes?

 Robert Hughes approached his work like a three headed dragon.
 First, he was a historian fitted with a galloping knowledge; then, he was a powerful, sophisticated writer, unspooling his essays like a storyteller, an enchanter; and third, he had just enough brass in him to keep from being awed by the trendy topics of the day.
 The recent collection of his writings, a mammoth offering from Alfred A. Knopf called The Spectacle of Skill, spans the gamut of Hughes' career, from his years as the art critic for Time, to an unfinished memoir he was working on at the time of his death in 2012.
-It could’ve been called A Skeptic Looks at Genius, for no one, not Andy Warhol, Robert Mapplethorpe, or Julian Schnabel, gets a free pass from Hughes, though some get a polite nod, as if Hughes appreciated, if nothing else, their longevity and their ability to “market their own shit.”
+It could’ve been called A Skeptic Looks at Genius, for no one, not Andy Warhol, Robert Mapplethorpe, or Julian Schnabel, gets a free pass from Hughes.
+Some get a polite nod, though, as if Hughes appreciated, if nothing else, their longevity and their ability to “market their own shit.”

 One of Hughes' favorite targets was Schnabel, who gained notoriety in the 1980s by gluing bits of broken pottery to his canvases.
 The more Hughes doubted an artist's worth, the better he wrote, as if hate acted as a kind of clean fuel that made his engine hum.
 When Schnabel once lamented that there were few great artists at work in the 1980s, Hughes commented, “Indeed; and one less than he thinks.”
-Why Hughes derided Schnabel, and other flavors of the minute, was that they’d pranced like dilatants over the most fundamental aspect of art: they couldn’t draw.
+Why Hughes derided Schnabel, and other flavors of the minute, was that they’d pranced like ponies over the most fundamental aspect of art: they couldn’t draw.
 Hughes blamed this on a shift in American art schools, which began an irreparable skid in the ‘70s when teachers encouraged students not to master drawing skills, but to “do their own thing,” which “freed up the teachers do their own thing, and none of them could draw, either.”
 For Hughes, most of the old masters were worthy of adoration.
 But if he sensed an artist was overrated, or a product of hype, or not in command of his materials, he’d clear the room quicker than John Wayne slinging haymakers in an old Republic western.

 Hughes had a particular disdain for those on the periphery of the art world, like the “zonked out hermaphrodites” surrounding Warhol.
 To hear Hughes tell it, Warhol’s apple-polishing followers weren’t far removed from the trash-eating misfits who sought wisdom and meaning at the feet of Charles Manson, and were also, like Peking Man is to the Cro-Magnon, forerunners of the art dealers who’d foist some new "talent" onto the art-buying public, whether he’d learned to draw or not, because gimmick and calculating backstory count for everything in the market history of postmodernism.
 “It is the story of van Gogh’s Ear,” Hughes wrote, “without van Gogh himself.”